-Dumagat Freedive operates inside Gracey Dive Resort.
-The resort can arrange to pick you up from the airport or the ferry terminal.
+Dumagat Freedive operates within Anahaw Restaurant and Yoga Studio.
 If traveling by public transport, ask the conductor to drop you off by the public market in Dauin.
-The resort is roughly a 5-minute walk from the highway, and a hundred or so meters along the street directly in front of the church.
+Anahaw is roughly a 5-minute walk from the highway towards the sea.

 Don’t forget to check out our Travel Advice page.
 Fun and safe travels!